ekta-app/ekta-app.github.io/team.md

 ### [**Sarang Joshi**](https://sarangjo.github.io) | Co-Founder, CTO
 *(Pronouns: He/him/his)*

-Sarang Joshi is a computer science PhD student and music enthusiast currently residing in Chicago, IL.
-He attended the University of Washington, Seattle, where he was a member of UW Awaaz and was musical director for the last 2 years.
-He joined ASA in 2018 and was a director from 2019 to 2021.
-He is the co-founder and CTO of Ekta and has been working on the platform since 2019.
-In his free time, he likes to sing, learn the drums, play video games, and play tennis.
+I am a computer science PhD student and music enthusiast currently residing in Chicago, IL.
+I attended the University of Washington, Seattle, where I was a member of UW Awaaz and was musical director for the last 2 years.
+I joined the Association of South-Asian A Cappella (ASA) in 2018 and was a director from 2019 to 2021.
+I am one of the co-founders and CTO of Ekta and have been working on the platform since 2019.
+In my free time, I like to sing, learn the drums, play video games, and play tennis.